Sabayon/devkit/README.md

 Packages can be built in a clean environment with docker by running `sabayon-buildpackages`.

-*`sabayon-buildpackages` is just a script wrapper around the `builder` perl script which is placed inside a docker container.*
+*`sabayon-buildpackages` and ``sabayon-createrepo are just a script wrapper around the development docker container.*

 ## Define your workspace